thumpshere/DeliveryAssignment/README.md

 # Data Caching
 - DiskCache is used for data caching.
 Every time data is fetched from server , it appends the received data into existing one and then replaces it onto disk.
-- "Pull to refresh" will fetch data from starting index, and it will clear all previous data stored in local storage.
+- "Pull to refresh" will fetch data from starting index, and once the new data is received it will clear all previous data stored in local storage and write the newly received data.
 - when app is opened all the data is loaded from Cache and displayed on the list.
+- Because the Cache doesnt support queries, Offline pagination is not available and all the stored data is loaded at once.

 # Firebase "Crashlytics"
 -  We need to create account on firebase.
 Kindly replace "GoogleService-Info.plist" file with your plist file which you can generate while creating an app on firebase.